austozi/selfhosted/nextcloud/README.md

 5. Recreate the SWAG container by executing `docker-compose up -d` in the directory where the docker-compose.yml for SWAG is located.
 6. [Verify](https://github.com/austozi/selfhosted/wiki/Verify-fail2ban-is-working) that fail2ban is working for this application.

-## Upgrade
+## Updates

 1. Update the image tag in the docker-compose.yml file manually (e.g. by changing `22.2.2` to `23.0.0`).
 2. In the same directory as the docker-compose.yml file, execute `docker-compose up -d`.
-3. On the Docker host, execute `docker exec -it nextcloud updater.phar` and follow the on-screen instructions.
+3. On the Docker host, execute `/path/to/nextcloud/cron/update.sh` to update Nextcloud, migrate the database if necessary, and update all apps.
 4. Log on to Nextcloud in the browser as the admin user.
 Navigate to Settings > Overview and perform the Nextcloud self-check and online security scan.
 Address any issues raised by following the on-screen instructions.